rmcantin/bayesopt/README.md

 ----------------------------------------------------------------------

-Copyright (C) 2011-2015 Ruben Martinez-Cantin <rmcantin@unizar.es>
+Copyright (C) 2011-2020 Ruben Martinez-Cantin <rmcantin@unizar.es>

-BayesOpt is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+BayesOpt is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, version 3 of the License.

 BayesOpt is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of